MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

     - 0x03113806    Failed to auto-load an identity post user sign-in from sign-in dialog
     - 0x03113807    Failed to auto-load an identity
     - 0x03113811    User closed the sign-in/redemption dialog
-    - 0x03113812    User closed the accept EULA dialog
+    - 0x03113812    User closed the accept license terms dialog
-    - 0x03113808    User accepted the EULA
+    - 0x03113808    User accepted the license terms
     - 0x03113811	  User closed a dialog
     - 0x2370e3a0	  User closed a dialog
     - 0x2370e3c1	  Go to web for pin redemption